Glorious First of June

-The Glorious First of June, also known as the Fourth Battle of Ushant, (known in France as the Bataille du 13 prairial an 2 or Combat de Prairial) (Note: The battle is generally known in both English and French by its date rather than its geographical location.
-Naval battles were traditionally known by the closest land feature to the battle or a particularly prominent coastal feature nearby.
-In the case of the Glorious First of June, however, the nearest land was hundreds of miles away and bore no relation to the battle.
-Thus the date has instead been commonly used to represent the action.
-The discrepancy between English and French renditions is a result of the different calendars then in use: for Britain the Gregorian calendar and for France the French Revolutionary calendar.
-The name Third Battle of Ushant follows the nearest landmark tradition and also acknowledges the two previous Battles of Ushant during the American Revolutionary War.) was fought on 1 June 1794 between the British and French navies during the War of the First Coalition.
+The Glorious First of June, also known as the Third Battle of Ushant and the Fourth Battle of Ushant, (known in France as the Bataille du 13 prairial an 2 or Combat de Prairial) (Note: The battle is generally known in both English and French by its date rather than its geographical location because the closest land feature was hundreds of miles away and bore no relation to the battle.
+The discrepancy between English and French is a result of the different calendars then in use: for Britain the Gregorian calendar and for France the French Revolutionary calendar.
+The nearest landmark was at Ushant and there were a number of previous Battles of Ushant during the American Revolutionary War.) was a fleet action fought on 1 June 1794 between the British and French navies during the War of the First Coalition.
 It was the first and largest fleet action of the French Revolutionary Wars.

 The action was the culmination of the Atlantic campaign of May 1794, which had criss-crossed the Bay of Biscay over the previous month and saw both sides capturing numerous merchant ships and small warships along with engaging in two partial, but inconclusive, fleet actions.
-The British Channel Squadron under Admiral Lord Howe attempted to prevent the passage of a vital French grain convoy from the United States, which was protected by the French Atlantic Squadron, commanded by Counter-admiral Louis Thomas Villaret de Joyeuse.
+The British Channel Squadron under Admiral of the Blue Richard Howe, Earl Howe attempted to prevent the passage of a vital French grain convoy from the United States, which was protected by the French Atlantic Squadron commanded by Counter-admiral Louis Thomas Villaret de Joyeuse.
 The two forces clashed in the Atlantic Ocean, some 400 nmi west of the French island of Ushant on 1 June 1794.